NicoElNino - stock.adobe.com

 Case study: Analysing sentiment data

-New York-based AI company Accern helps organisations form a picture of their environmental, social and governance (ESG) risks, as well as exposure to cryptocurrency and sustainability issues.
+New York-based artificial intelligence (AI) company Accern helps organisations form a picture of their environmental, social and governance (ESG) risks, as well as exposure to cryptocurrency and sustainability issues.
 It caters primarily to firms in the finance and banking markets.

-Accern was founded in 2014, and counts businesses including Allianz and IBM among its customers.
+Founded in 2014, Accern counts businesses including Allianz and IBM among its customers.

 The firm started by building a data model in Snowflake to allow for scaling up the service.
 It then added ThoughtSpot Everywhere to provide embedded interrogation and visualisation of the data.
 Accern used ThoughtSpot’s Modelling Language to script deployments and Liveboard worksheets, a visualisation tool, to speed up customisation.